antoinedurr/ScratchXML/README.md

 s.constructs[0].slots[0].append(Shot())
 s.write(xml="new.xml")
 ```
+N.B. this aspect of the code is not well developed as of Nov.
+2025, i.e. no default attributes are created as you would expect with an empty slot, blank shot, etc.

 ### Limitations
 - As of November 2025, only Timeline exports are handled.
 These can be with or without selected shots.